|Works with||Windows, Mac OS X, Linux, Android, iOS iPhone-iPad, Chrome plugin, Firefox plugin|

-Anonymous surfing, for most users, is the main reason to look at VPN.
-PureVPN supports most important encryption methods and protocols.
-Unfortunately, our research showed a couple of details that are cause for concern, like the DNS-leak we talked about before.
+PureVPN supports the most important encryption methods and protocols.
+Unfortunately, our research showed a couple of details that are cause for concern, like the DNS-leak we talked about prior.

 You can find more info on testing your VPN connection in our dedicated article on this matter.

 Netflix and torrents

 PureVPN advertises the possibility to circumvent geo-blocking.
 But at the same time, it can be hard to find a working VPN-server to do exactly that.